 Effective Date: February 19, 1999

 a.
-NASA disposition of personal property that is no longer needed for its original acquisition intent or surplus to NASA's needs shall be conducted to maximize reutilization and minimize the cost while maximizing sales proceeds.
+Disposition of NASA-Owned-NASA-Held personal property that is no longer needed for its original acquisition intent or is excess to NASA's needs will be disposed of in a prompt manner that minimizes continued care and handling costs and maximizes reutilization while maximizing sales proceeds:

-(1) Utilization of Federal property shall be conducted in accordance with Federal Management Regulation (FMR) 41 Code of Federal Regulations (CFR) Parts 102-35 thru 37 and as authorized by United States Code (USC) 3701 et seq., the Stevenson-Wydler Technology Innovation Act of 1980, as amended.
+(1) Federal property is utilized in accordance with Federal Management Regulation (FMR) 41 Code of Federal Regulations (CFR) Parts 102-35 thru 37 and as authorized by 15 United States Code (U.S.C.)
+3710 et seq., the Stevenson-Wydler Technology Innovation Act of 1980, as amended.

-(2) All sales of NASA property shall be conducted in accordance with the Federal Property Management Regulations (FPMR), 41 CFR Part 101-45, Sale, Abandonment, or Destruction of Personal Property, Federal Management Regulation 41 CFR Part 102-38, Sale of Personal Property, and Part 102-39, Replacement of Personal Property Pursuant to the Exchange/Sale Authority.
+(2) All sales of NASA property will be conducted in accordance with the Federal Property Management Regulations (FPMR), 41 CFR Part 101-45, Sale, Abandonment, or Destruction of Personal Property, 41 CFR Part 102-38, Sale of Personal Property, and Part 102-39, Replacement of Personal Property Pursuant to the Exchange/Sale Authority.

 (3) The U.S. General Services Administration (GSA) is designated as NASA's Sales Center for all NASA-held surplus and exchange/sale personal property; Sales Center designation and responsibilities are described in 41 CFR 102-38.

-d.
-All NASA property that is to be disposed of shall be properly and completely rendered safe, and any hazard either abated or adequately identified and documented to preclude harm to the gaining entity.
-If any report of hazard or other problem or deficiency has been generated about such hardware/equipment, those reports shall be included as an integral part of the equipment/property disposal process along with any applicable Material Safety Data Sheet.
+c.
+All NASA property disposed of is properly and completely rendered safe and any hazard either abated or adequately identified and documented to preclude harm to the gaining entity.
+If any report of hazard or other problem or deficiency has been generated about such hardware/equipment, those reports will be included as an integral part of the equipment/property disposal process along with any applicable Material Safety Data Sheets.

 a.
 This NASA Policy Directive (NPD) is applicable to NASA Headquarters, and NASA Centers, including Component Facilities and to Jet Propulsion (JPL), a Federally Funded Research and Development Center.

 b.
-This NPD is applicable to NASA contractors to the extent specified in tier contracts.
+This NPD is applicable to NASA contractors to the extent specified in their contracts.

 a.
-The Assistant Administrator (AA) for the Office of Strategic Infrastructure (OSI) is responsible for the overall management of property disposal activity in the Agency, for establishing Agency disposal policy, and for assessing the effectiveness of policy implementation.
+The Assistant Administrator (AA) for the Office of Strategic Infrastructure (OSI) shall be responsible for the overall management of property disposal activity in the Agency, for establishing Agency disposal policy, and for assessing the effectiveness of policy implementation.

 b.
-The Center Directors shall be responsible for the following:
+Center Directors shall be responsible for the following:

 (2) Appointing a Property Disposal Officer for their respective Centers who will be responsible for assuring the proper utilization, transfer, sale, or other disposition of NASA personal property.